Storm Drainage System Replacement & Rehabilitation Project

 Storm Drain Pipe Replacement Work

-The contractor is removing old pipe and installing new storm drain pipe and catch basins at Hamilton Avenue, Guinda, Street, East Bayshore Road, Seale Avenue, Louis Road, Indian Drive, Arrowhead Way, Cardinal Way, Moreno Avenue, Elmdale Place, Towle Place, Towle Way, Bruce Drive, Nathan way, Campana Drive, Encina Grande Drive, Lytton Avenue, and Waverley Street.
-Work may include removal and replacement of catch basins, accessible curb ramps, curb and gutter, sidewalk, pavement and striping as a result of construction activities.
-As of end of April, the underground pipe replacement portion of the project is approximately 90% completed.
+The contractor removed old pipe and installed new storm drain pipe and catch basins at Hamilton Avenue, Guinda, Street, East Bayshore Road, Seale Avenue, Louis Road, Indian Drive, Arrowhead Way, Cardinal Way, Moreno Avenue, Elmdale Place, Towle Place, Towle Way, Bruce Drive, Nathan way, Campana Drive, Encina Grande Drive, Lytton Avenue, and Waverley Street.
+Work included removal and replacement of catch basins, accessible curb ramps, curb and gutter, sidewalk, pavement and striping as a result of construction activities.

 CIPP Lining Work